OPEN STUDIO WITH PLANTS

 Lithograph on Paper, Alison Grant, 2022

-Plants have been propagated by division of a garden or houseplant and grown in reclaimed pots, without adding herbicides, pesticides or fertilizer, avoiding the environmental impact associated with the horticultural industry.
-The plants growing medium is compost containing Biochar and Seaweed.
+Plants were propagated by division of a garden or houseplant and grown in reclaimed pots, without adding herbicides, pesticides or fertilizer, avoiding the environmental impact associated with the horticultural industry.
+The plants growing medium was garden compost containing Biochar and Seaweed.
 Plants capture carbon and produce oxygen to sustain all life on earth.
 The Biochar sequesters CO2 for up to 1000 years, conserves water and provides a free hotel with mini bar for thousands of tiny soil creatures in its cellular organic structure, improving soil biodiversity.
-The harvested seaweed frond tips have provided shelter and food for marine creatures, and drawn down CO2 by their rapid growth fuelled by sunlight.
+The harvested seaweed frond tips had provided shelter and food for marine creatures, and drawn down CO2 by their rapid growth fuelled by sunlight.
 Their parent plants continue to do so while creating an oxygen rich microclimate, in the sea, to help protect marine creatures from our warming oceans.
 Increasing climate resilience and marine biodiversity.
 Seaweed growing and the production of biochar are ancient practices that can help facilitate the natural regeneration of bio-diverse, resilient ecosystems.

 We welcome anyone interested in using this model for their own community project.
+Talk to us if you would like support in doing so.

 Please talk to us if you would like support in doing so.